When you’re building your marketing strategy for a dating site, you must take into account this simple fact:

 Dating and marketing have a lot in common.

 First and foremost, both are about building a long-lasting relationship.
-There’s also a similar courtship dance you both need to go through.
-Even the buzzwords are identical: attract, engage, delight, and delight.
+Both require a similar courtship dance for two.

 We had the privilege to work with some of today’s most successful dating sites and have spent hours on end A/B testing all our activities.
 We can full-heartedly testify that building marketing strategies for dating sites is hard.
 Almost impossible actually.